 Failure avoidance can include avoidance of intimacy – whether you have a partner or not.
-After all, if you let people into your heart, and they reject you, then……..sabre tooth tiger.
-Better the certain pain of loneliness than to risk the possibility of fatal agonising rejection and sabre tooth tigers.
+After all, if you let people into your heart, and they reject you, then……sabertooth tiger.
+Better the certain pain of loneliness than to risk the possibility of fatal agonising rejection and sabertooth tigers.

 This is serious.
-The fear of failure, the fear of rejection, is psychological terror.
-And psychological terror is real terror.
-The cascades of stress hormones – preparing you for fight, flight, or freeze, at the prospect or actuality of failure – are real.
+Psychological terror is a very real terror.
+I assure you the cascades of stress hormones – preparing you for fight, flight, or freeze, at the prospect or actuality of failure – are real.

 But not everyone is terrified of failure.
 Not everyone is scared of rejection.

 There are people who believe that failure and rejection, while unpleasant, are not devastating.
-These people know that failure and rejection are not thinly disguised sabre tooth tigers.
+These people know that failure and rejection are not thinly disguised sabertooth tigers.

-Dr Brené Brown, who researches shame, vulnerability, courage, & connectedness, has categorized these people as ‘Wholehearted”.
+Dr Brené Brown, who researches shame, vulnerability, courage, and connectedness, has categorised these people as ‘Wholehearted’.
 Wholehearted people believe that their self-worth – their worthiness of love and belonging – is unconditional.

 Wholehearted people know they can fail.
 They know they can be rejected.
 But they also believe, that if these things were to happen – they are still worthy of love and belonging to their tribe.

 The Wholehearted believe their tribe is unlikely to reject them if they fail.
-But they also believe that, even if the worst does happen and they are kicked out of the cave – they were worthy of not being kicked out.
+But they also believe that even if the worst happens and they are kicked out of the cave – they were worthy of not being kicked out.

 The Wholehearted believe they are worthy of love even if they aren’t being loved.

-Brené Brown also found there was only difference between Wholehearted people and ‘the others’.
-And that one difference was simply that the Wholehearted believed they were unconditionally worthy of love.
+Brené Brown also found there was only one difference between Wholehearted people and ‘the others’.
+And that was that the Wholehearted believed they were unconditionally worthy of love.
 The others struggled and hustled for love.

 A belief that you are unconditionally worthy of love and belonging, and that failure and rejection cannot diminish your worthiness, is a really useful belief.